BombShellReaper/Palworld-Linux-Server/README.md

             exit 1
         fi

+        # --- STEP 3.5: CAPTURE THE ACTUAL GAME PROCESS PID ---
+        # A live screen session doesn't guarantee the game itself came up (a
+        # failed update or bad config can crash it on load while the wrapper
+        # session stays open).
+This confirms the real binary is running and
+        # records its PID for systemd to track.
-        log "Waiting for $GAME_PROCESS_NAME to confirm the server actually started..."
+        log "Waiting for $GAME_PROCESS_NAME to appear so we can confirm the server actually started..."
         PID_WAIT_MAX=60
         PID_WAIT_COUNT=0
         GAME_PID=""